How to Fade Dark Spots With Things in Your Kitchen

 What can't apple cider vinegar do?
-The inexpensive pantry staple (we're talking $2 a bottle) softens hair, helps control oil production and acne, and, drumroll please, lightens dark spots.
-It works because it accelerates the process of skin shedding and regrowth, which of course means fresh, new, and undiscolored skin is brought to the surface quicker.
-Soak a cotton ball in the vinegar and apply it to dark spots a few times a week for several minutes before rinsing with water.
+The inexpensive pantry staple softens hair, helps control oil production and acne, and (drumroll, please) has been proven to lighten dark spots.
+It works because it accelerates the process of skin shedding and regrowth, which of course means fresh skin that's not discolored is brought to the surface quicker.
+Soak a cotton ball in the vinegar, and apply it to dark spots a few times a week for several minutes before rinsing with water.

 This one might seem random, but horseradish contains vitamin C, which slows the production of melanin that contributes to hyperpigmentation (aka dark spots).
-To reap its benefits, and then some, mix freshly grated horseradish root with some freshly-squeezed lemon juice and apple cider vinegar, and you've got yourself one potent skin lightener.
-You can also combine freshly grated horseradish root with buttermilk, another known dark-spot DIY fader.
+To reap its benefits, mix freshly grated horseradish root with some apple cider vinegar, and you've got yourself one potent skin lightener.

-Papaya isn't just delicious and good for your gut—it's got high amounts of naturally-occurring alpha hydroxy acids (that's why they call them fruit acids!), which gently exfoliate and lighten skin.
-Combine papaya juice with yogurt for a face mask that will leave your skin looking smoother, brighter, and of course, you dark spots lighter!
+Papaya isn't just delicious—it has high amounts of naturally occurring alpha hydroxy acids, the kind of acids commonly found in chemical peels that gently exfoliate and lighten skin.
+Combine papaya juice with yogurt for a face mask that will leave your skin looking smoother and brighter, and of course, lighten your dark spots.

-It won't smell pretty, but the juice of an onion can help combat the appearance of dark spots thanks to skin-lightening acids in onions.
-Saturate a cotton pad or ball in some onion juice, and apply to your uneven spots for ten or so minutes.
+It won't smell pretty, but the juice of an onion can help combat the appearance of dark spots thanks to the sulfenic acid found in onions that has been proven to lighten skin.
+Saturate a cotton pad or ball in some onion juice, and apply to dark spots for about 10 minutes.